KripC2160/quickhdri/README.md

 # quickhdri
-Blender addon that allows you to quickly add shaders from [Polyhaven.com](https://polyhaven.com/).
+Blender addon that allows you to quickly add HDRIs from [Polyhaven.com](https://polyhaven.com/).

+### Warning: Currenlty the 16k and 20k HDRI resolution does not work

 How to use the addon: